 - 16.57 A Congregation without the right of Call applies to the Presbytery to appoint a Minister or Probationer to it.
-This appointment is arranged by the General Assembly's Maintenance of the Ministry Committee in consultation with the Presbytery in which the Congregation is.
-(Note para 6.65.)
 The Minister or Probationer so appointed is under the care and discipline of the Presbytery. - 16.58 When a vacancy occurs in a Congregation without the right of Call, such Congregation, in making an application in terms of para 16.57, may, if it so desires, submit a nomination for the office.
 Such nomination must be accompanied by the written agreement thereto of the person being nominated. - 16.59 A Congregation with the right of Call which finds that it is unable successfully to call a Minister may apply to the Presbytery for permission to waive the right of Call and then may request the appointment of a Minister or Probationer.
-Should the Presbytery grant permission an appointment may be made following the same procedures as set out in para 16.57. - 16.60 A Congregation with a right of Call whose financial circumstances may lead to its being unable to exercise this right may apply to the Presbytery to be given a stipend subsidy, in which case the following rules apply.
+Should the Presbytery grant permission an appointment may be made following the same procedures as set out in para 16.57. - 16.60 A Congregation with a right of Call whose financial circumstances may lead to its being unable to exercise this right may apply to the Presbytery to be given a grant in aid of stipend, in which case the following rules apply.

-Applying for a stipend subsidy
+Applying for a grant in aid of stipend